 Chocolate Version: 1 1/4 c semi-sweet chocolate, melted but not hot

+Measure Everything First.
 You want to make sure that you have everything measured out and ready to go.
+Take the butter out of the refrigerator before measuring all the ingredients.
 This recipe is simple but it does require seamless execution.

 When the pan heats up, brush around the sides of the pot with a clean pastry brush dipped in water to dissolve any sugar crystals adhered to the sides of the pot.
 You can also use a paper towel that you roll up.